angristan/nginx-autoinstall/README.md

 ## Update the script

-The update feature downloads the script from this repository, and overwrite the current `nginx-autoinstall.sh` file in the working directory.
+The update feature downloads the script from this repository, and overwrites the current `nginx-autoinstall.sh` file in the working directory.
 This allows you to get the latest features, bug fixes, and module versions automatically.

 ![update](https://lut.im/uQSSVxAz09/zhZRuvJjZp2paLHm.png)